threeday0905/TemplateEngineTester/README.md

 ====================

 There are so many client-side html render solutions, like: handlebar.js, xslt parse, string concat, etc..
 This application is use to test the performance on those solutions.
-It can also run the live sample demo on those solutions.
+It can also run the live sample demo on those items.

-index.html <- This application can output the report within the performance data on each solutions. demo.thml <- This applicaiton can running the sample demo, and output the relad datas on each solutions.
+index.html <- This application can output the report within the performance data on each items.

+demo.thml <- This applicaiton can running the sample demo, and output the relad datas on each items.